oarepo/invenio-taxonomies/README.md

 ### Marshmallow
 The Marshmallow module serialize Taxonomy and dereference reference from links/self.
-The module provides the Marshmallow subschema `TaxonomyField`, which can be freely used in the user schema.
+The module provides the Marshmallow field `TaxonomyField` and schema ``TaxonomySchema``, which can be freely used in the user schema.
-TaxonomyField receives any user data and checks if the user data is JSON/dict, string or list.
+TaxonomyField/Schema receives any user data and checks if the user data is JSON/dict, string or list.

 The output format of serialized taxonomies is the Taxonomic List, which contains ancestors in addition to the taxonomy itself.
 The order of taxonomy is from the parent term to the finite element of the taxonomy.
 For taxonomy reason, the